NotArb/Jupiter/releases-wip/docker-jupiter/README.md

 - `docker restart jupiter` - Restart the container.
 - `docker logs --follow jupiter` - View the container logs in real-time.
 - `docker update --cpus="123456" jupiter` - Update the CPU allocation for the container.
+- `docker inspect jupiter` - Display detailed information about the container